 - List processes to identify problems before they occur.

 Legally Interviewing, Hiring, and Terminating

-Interviewing, hiring, and terminating is substantially more complex that it would appear to a new director.
-This presentation is designed to familiarize the medical director with the necessary approach, documentation and communication involved in legally hiring and firing.
+Interviewing, hiring, and terminating is substantially more complex than it would appear to a new director.
+This presentation is designed to familiarize the medical director with the basics of employment law with the necessary approach, documentation and communication involved in legally hiring and firing.
 The presenter will provide case studies to demonstrate appropriate and inappropriate techniques of interviewing, hiring, counseling, and firing personnel.
 A full understanding of the essential steps in this common process protects the interests of all parties.

 - Explain relevant federal and state labor laws, i.e., Civil Rights Act, FMLA, etc.

 - Define “at-will,” ADA, and other employment issues.

 - Describe appropriate and inappropriate questions and approaches to the interview process.